mferraro99/CKThesis/README.md

 2) FragsGen: code for the generation of fragmentation products, starting from a InChI identifier (for AVTST application)

 3) CHEMTP (Connectivity Hierarchy Estimation Model for Thermochemical Parameters): code for the estimation of thermochemical parameters (cp, S, H and G) in the form of CHEMKIN NASA polynomials, using a CBH approach for H estimation @ 0 K

+The thesis and the executive summary are also contained in the present repository.